If you’ve landed here, you’re just like me, looking for ways to make money from home – without the typical 9-5 gig.

 Pinterest managers do a variety of tasks including scheduling pins in Tailwind (affiliate link), designing click-worthy pins for clients, writing pin descriptions, reviewing account analytics, and doing Pinterest SEO research.

-You can learn many of these skills for free and by purchasing affordable courses.
+You can learn many of these skills for by purchasing affordable courses.

-- Learn Pinterest SEO for free: Pinterest Rank Boost
+- Learn Pinterest SEO: Pinterest Rank Boost 2.0 (use code LEARN to get a discount!)

 - Learn effective Pinning Strategies fast: Scheduling Shortcuts [Hacks for the NEW Pinterest Algorithm]